Aliases for TP53BP1 Gene

 GeneCards Summary for TP53BP1 Gene

 TP53BP1 (Tumor Protein P53 Binding Protein 1) is a Protein Coding gene.
-Diseases associated with TP53BP1 include Riddle Syndrome and Ataxia-Telangiectasia.
-Among its related pathways are DNA Damage and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include sequence-specific DNA binding and p53 binding.
+Diseases associated with TP53BP1 include Myeloproliferative Disorder, Chronic, With Eosinophilia and Riddle Syndrome.
+Among its related pathways are SUMOylation and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and p53 binding.

 UniProtKB/Swiss-Prot for TP53BP1 Gene